-In this section, we generalize the scenario described in [8].
+In [6], we present a specific example illustrating the occurence of cwnd overgrowth and unnecessary retransmissions with SCTP's currently specified handling of changeover.
+In this section, we model the scenario described in [6] in general terms.
 This model abstractly quantifies the cwnd overgrowth and the number of unnecessary retransmissions caused by the changeover under various network conditions.

-In Section 2.1, we present a generalized timeline of SCTP behaviour during changeover.
-We then derive analytic results from this general model in Section 2.2, followed by a discussion of these results in section 2.3.
+In section 2.1, we describe the architecture and the parameters used in the model.
+In 2.2, we present a generalized timeline of SCTP behaviour during changeover.
+We then derive analytic results from this general model in section 2.3, followed by a discussion of these results in section 2.4.